alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-10.md

 }
 ```

 A simple example.
 When the curcor is over the element the color changes to red.
+When cursor moves off the element red is no longer the background color changes back to white.

 ### Using :hover on an ancestor